-- In a double boiler, or equivalent, add the chocolate coating ingredients: chocolate chips, coconut oil and peppermint extract.
+- In a double boiler or equivalent, add the chocolate coating ingredients: chocolate chips, coconut oil, and peppermint extract.
 Gently mixing, heat the chocolate over medium-low heat until it is melted and smooth.
 Turn the heat all the way down.

-- Using a fork, dip a truffle in the chocolate.
-(Alternatively, you can use a toothpick inserted into the truffle to help dip them in the chocolate.)
+- Using a fork, dip each truffle, one by one, into the chocolate.* (Alternatively, you can use a toothpick inserted into the truffle to help dip them in the chocolate.)

-- Chill in the freezer for at least 15 minutes before storing
+- Chill in the freezer for at least 15 minutes before storing.